Emrald Labs Whey Protein - Vanilla Creme

 Overview

-Protein Score: 6.6/10
+Protein Score: 8.5/10

-Clean Score: 7.7/10
+Clean Score: 7.8/10

 Wins

-- Aussie-made on the Gold Coast.
+- Australian-made on the Gold Coast.

-- 22.6g of protein per 31g scoop.
+- 22.6g of protein in a standard 31g scoop.

 Watch outs

-- Protein purity of 72.8g/100g is below the category average.
+- Protein purity is lower than the category average.

-- Contains the artificial sweetener sucralose (955).
+- Uses artificial sweetener sucralose (955).

 Ingredients

-Whey Protein Blend (87%) (Whey Protein Concentrate (Milk), Whey Protein Isolate (Milk)), L-Glutamine, Flavour, Sweetener (Sucralose), Emulsifiers (Soy Lecithin, Xanthan Gum, Guar Gum)
+Whey Protein Blend (87%) (Whey Protein Concentrate (Milk), Whey Protein Isolate (Milk)), L-Glutamine, Flavour, Sweetener (Sucralose), Emulsifiers (Soy Lecithin, Xanthan Gum, Guar Gum).

 9 ingredients.